 - 1 cup sweetened shredded coconut

 - Preheat oven to 325-degrees.

-- Line a 9" x 9" casserole dish with tin foil.
+- Line a 9-inch x 9-inch baking dish with tin foil.
 Spray the tin foil with non stick spray.

 - Crush the graham crackers in a bag and add the 2 cups to a bowl.

-- Pour into the casserole dish and press down with your hand.
+- Pour the graham crackers and butter mixture into the casserole dish and press down with your hand.

 - Sprinkle the chocolate chips on top.

-- Pour the can of sweetened condensed milk on top.
+- Pour the can of sweetened condensed milk over all of the ingredients.

 - Bake for 25-30* minutes, or until the edges are golden.